The Unfortunate Correlation between Race and Covid 19

 The Relationship between Blood Group and Covid 19

-Although this has not been peer reviewed, it is interesting to see that in reference to clotting-type O have lower levels of plasma.
-This was found in a different study, reviewed by Dr Roger Seheult MD on his you tube channel: MEDcram.
+Although this has not been peer-reviewed, it is interesting to see that in reference to clotting-type O has lower levels of plasma.
+This was found in a different study, reviewed by Dr. Roger Seheult MD on his youtube channel: MEDcram.

 It is the higher risk of clotting (thrombosis) that is owing in part to death rates in Covid patients.
 This might explain why blood type O is less likely to fall ill and die from Covid 19.

 Does this explain why more black people are dying irrelevant of class, health, and opportunity?

 Yet, the majority of British people belonging to type O (48%), and a white majority within Britain-it may signify why dramatically fewer white people are being admitted to hospital.

 On the other hand, 51% of black people are O blood type.

 This would confuse the hypothesis that suggests the O blood type to be effective in preventing thrombosis in Covid 19.

 Dr. Roger Seheult further explains that the same study; found white Caucasians to have lower levels of plasma formation in their blood than black people overall.
 This was irrespective of blood type.